McLeodMoores/xl4j/docs/excel-introduction.md

 | Errors | #NULL!, #DIV/0!, #VALUE!, #REF!, #NAME?, #NUM!, #N/A |
 | Arrays | One and two dimensional array of mixed type objects.
 Literals are encoded using curly brackets row by row, with commas separating objects, with semi-colons separating rows. |

-### Pseudo types
+### Pseudotypes
 Dates and times are represented just as numbers, specifically fractions of a day since the epoch (which is not the standard epoch).
 Their display is purely a formatting filter.

-Percentages to are represented as numbers and their display is just a * 100 formatting filter.
+Percentages too are represented as numbers and their display is just a * 100 formatting filter.
 The % symbol is just a unary suffix operator that divides by 100.

 ## Input evaluation
 Chains of evaluation